wp-e-commerce/WP-e-Commerce/readme.txt

 == Changelog ==

+= 3.12.0 [2017-2-15] =

+* Fix: When updating a pending order, ensure that the order object's total price is updated as well.
+* Fix: Update admin.js to not use deprecated size() method.
+* Fix: Currency code was incorrectly cached.
+* Fix: Express Checkout 3.0 JavaScript now properly enqueued.
+* Enhancement: 2.0 Theme Engine now supports floating labels.
+* Enhancement: Payment Gateway API now fully supports Auth/Capture workflows, in addition to refunds and partial refunds introduced in 3.11.5
+* New: Addition of ProPay (TSYS) Gateway.

 = 3.11.7 [2017-2-05] =

 * Fix: In PHP versions prior to 5.5, we caused a fatal error.
 Our apologies are sincere, but update your PHP!
 Literally the same problem resolved in 3.11.6, just in a different context.
 We'll get better at supporting EOL PHP, the WordPress way.